bcolsen/diffraction-ring-profiler/README.md

+# Diffraction Ring Profiler

-**A program for extracting electron diffraction ring pattern profiles, comparing simulation and making figures.**
+### A program for extracting electron diffraction ring pattern profiles, comparing simulation and making figures.

 Produced by [Dr. David Mitlin's Research Group](http://www.mitlingroup.com/) from the Department of Chemical and Materials Engineering at the Univerity of Alberta